bkeepers/talks/2016-contributing-to-your-career.md

 - …in communities with people that share your passions…
 - …all for free.

-Those alone are great reasons,
+Those alone are great reasons.
+This talk takes those for granted, and instead focuses on something more selfish: your career.

-this talk: take those for granted.
-Those are things you should do for you.
-Should always be finding ways to surrond yourself with great people, constantly learning.

-Focus on something more superficial.

 **What do Disney, Walmart, and John Deer have in common?** One is an "American diversified multinational mass media and entertainment conglomerate" ([wikiepdia](https://en.wikipedia.org/wiki/The_Walt_Disney_Company), another is the largest retailer in the world, and the third makes tractors.